Hyungsin/Hamilton-RIOT-Openthread-fw/app_border_router/README.md

 ## OpenThread border router on Hamilton/RIOT

 This application provides an OpenThread border router with watchdog.
 [OpenThread](https://github.com/openthread/openthread) is an open source implementation of [Thread](https://threadgroup.org/).

-This test shows how to use a Network Co-Processor (NCP).
-A Network Co-Processor is used with wpantund software.
-Wpantund is a user-space network interface driver/daemon that provides a native IPv6 network interface to a low-power wireless Network Co-Processor.
-NCP and wpantund communicates by UART (UART(0) is used here)
+[RIOT](https://github.com/RIOT-OS/RIOT) is an open source IoT operating system.

 ## Quick usage with a given hamilton border router